K-theoretic Hikita conjecture for quiver gauge theories: Introduction

 In the Coulomb branch setting, we are dealing with the $G_{\mathcal{O}} \rtimes \bC^\times$-equivariant $K$-theory/ homology of the space $\mathcal{R}_{G,{\bf{N}}}$.
 Informally, this should be considered as $G_{\mathcal{K}} \rtimes \bC^\times$-equivariant $K$-theory/homology of $X \times_Y X$ for $X=\mathcal{T}$ and $Y={\bf{N}}_{\mathcal{K}}$ (see \cite[Remarks 3.9]{BFN18}).
 The later spaces are ``too infinite dimensional'' to make sense of their $K$-theory/homology (see \cite[Section 5.2]{CW23} for an alternative approach).
-So, the presentation of the algebras we are dealing with is not as in \cite{CG97}.
+So, the presentation of algebras we are dealing with is not as in \cite{CG97}.
 Because of this, literally \cite[Theorem 5.11.11]{CG97} and its equivariant analogs are not applicable in our situation.

-Let's point out that, at least from the perspective of our proof of Theorem \ref{thm: intro isomorphism of completions}, the realization via $\mathcal{R}_{G,{\bf{N}}}$ actually {\emph{simplifies}} the construction of $\Upsilon$ (the analog of (\ref{cg result rr}) above).
+Let's point out that from the perspective of our proof of Theorem \ref{thm: intro isomorphism of completions}, the realization via $\mathcal{R}_{G,{\bf{N}}}$ actually {\emph{simplifies}} the construction of $\Upsilon$ (the analog of (\ref{cg result rr}) above).
 Namely, for ${\bf{N}}=0$, the isomorphism $\Upsilon$ is just the equivariant version of the morphism $\tau$ (constructed in \cite{eg1}) without any additional Todd class of tangent bundle corrections.
 In general, the morphism $\Upsilon$ is given by $\tau$ times the Todd class of $\mathcal{T} \rightarrow \operatorname{Gr}_G$ pulled back to $\mathcal{R}_{G,{\bf{N}}}$.

 To summarize, we define $\Upsilon$ using the results of Edidin--Graham and then check that it is a homomorphism of algebras via ``abelianization'' of Coulomb branches (\cite[Section~5]{BFN18}) by reducing all the computations to the case $G=T$, ${\bf{N}}=0$.
 Along the way, we relate maps $\Upsilon$ for Coulomb branches for different gauge theories.
-An alternative approach could be by adapting the proof of \cite[Theorem~5.11.11]{CG97} to the Coulomb setting.
-It would be also interesting to use the Coulomb branch definition in \cite[Section 5.2]{CW23} and adapt the proof of \cite[Theorem~5.11.11]{CG97} to this setting.
+It would be interesting to use the Coulomb branch definition of \cite[Section 5.2]{CW23} and adapt the proof of \cite[Theorem~5.11.11]{CG97} to this setting.

 Completions of $K$-theoretic Coulomb branches are also studied in \cite{VV25} (see Theorem 4.7 in \textit{loc. cit.}), the main difference between Theorem \ref{thm: intro isomorphism of completions} and their result is that the completion is taken w.r.t. {\emph{different}} ideals.
 In the context of \cite{VV25}, the fixed points of $\mathcal{R}, \mathcal{T}$ w.r.t. the corresponding semi-simple element are finite dimensional, so \cite[Theorem~5.11.11]{CG97} is applicable as stated.
 In Theorem \ref{thm: intro isomorphism of completions} one can specialize $q=1, \hbar=0$ while \cite[Theorem~4.7]{VV25} is a purely quantum statement.